Listen to this article

 #5 Dispose Papers

-I strongly recommend to use a shredder to protect your identity.
+I strongly recommend using a shredder to protect your identity.

 Do not throw the old unused copies of your passport, visa, or other immigration documents without tearing them into small pieces.